-When operating systems boot up, they can start programs or applications called services that perform background system functions.
-Masquerading.
-Services may be created with administrator privileges but are executed under SYSTEM privileges, so an adversary may also use a service to escalate privileges from administrator to SYSTEM.
-Adversaries may also directly start services through Service Execution.
+When operating systems boot up, they can start programs or applications called services that perform background system functions.Masquerading.
+Services may be created with administrator

 Detection: Monitor service creation through changes in the Registry and common utilities using command-line invocation.
 New, benign services may be created during installation of new software.
 Data and events should not be viewed in isolation, but as part of a chain of behavior that could lead to other activities, such as network connections made for Windows Management Instrumentation and PowerShell, so additional logging may need to be configured to gather the appropriate data.